grahamc/system-configurations/README.md

 `curl -fsSL https://raw.githubusercontent.com/bigolu/dotfiles/master/.github/run.sh | sh -s -- terminal`

 > NOTE: While the SEA doesn't depend on any programs on your computer, it does require that you have a `/tmp` directory.
-You can read this [GitHub issue comment][rootless-nix] regarding a "rootless Nix" to see why this is needed, as well as learn more about how this works.
+You can read this [GitHub issue comment regarding a "rootless Nix"][rootless-nix] to see why this is needed, as well as learn more about how this works.

 ## Troubleshooting